Information for asylum seekers and access to NGOs and UNHCR

 In late 2019, the Cyprus Refugee Council published a leaflet made available in the main detention centre that included information on detention, available remedies, legal aid, and how these can be accessed.
 It was also disseminated in 2020 and again in 2023.
 [12]

 According to the Rights of Persons who are Arrested and Detained Law,[13] every detainee has the right to have meetings with their lawyer.
-Lawyers appointed by detainees, legal representatives of NGOs working on asylum issues or UNHCR representatives, can visit asylum seekers in the detention centre and hold meetings with detainees confidentially.
+Lawyers appointed by detainees, legal representatives of NGOs working on asylum issues or UNHCR representatives, can visit asylum applicants in the detention centre and hold meetings with detainees confidentially.
 No major obstacle has been identified in visitation of lawyers, however representatives of NGOs or UNHCR are obliged to inform of their intention to visit the detention centre or a detainee, whereas lawyers are not.
-In 2022 and 2023, no issues were registered.
+Once such notification is sent, access is allowed and no issues were noted in 2024.

-Regarding access of asylum seekers to NGOs and UNHCR, for those residing in the community, there are no issues regarding access other than the limited capacity of NGOs to address the needs and requests of asylum seekers in the country.
-Regarding access to Reception Centres, NGOs access to Kofinou Reception Centre upon request and such request are in most cases granted.
-Asylum seekers in Pournara only have access to NGOs providing services in the Centre, but they do not have access to lawyers or to legal advisors of NGOs.
-Asylum seekers in Limnes do not have access to lawyers or NGOs.
+Regarding access of asylum applicants to NGOs and UNHCR, for those residing in the community, there are no issues regarding access other than the limited capacity of NGOs to address the needs and requests of asylum applicants in the country.

 [1] Article 9A Refugee Law.